 Contributing to the SDK¶

-Note: The SDK currently works with Python versions 3.6 through 3.8.x.
-Python 3.9 is not yet supported.
+Note: The SDK currently works with Python versions 3.7 through 3.10.x.
+Python 3.6 is no longer supported.

 Setting up Prereqs¶

 If poetry and pipx are not already installed:

 pip3 install pipx pipx ensurepath pipx install poetry